 To summarize, humans have the advantage during the day while cats have better vision at night.
 This does not necessarily mean cats have poor vision during the day, but it merely highlights the fact that cats can see much better in the dark.

 Can Cats See Fire?

-As a result, cats see a more limited range of colors and can probably see fires in a different color compared to humans.
-However, they can still perceive flickering flames and moving objects associated with fire.
+As a result, cats see a more limited range of colors and probably see fires in a different color compared to humans.
+However, they can still perceive the flickering flames and moving objects associated with fire.

 How Do Cats See Fire?

 As natural hunters, cats tend to remain vigilant and aware of their surroundings.
-Cats’ ability to detect movement and their sensitivity to changes in light make them quite observant when it comes to fire.
+Their ability to detect movement and their sensitivity to changes in light make them quite observant when it comes to fire.

 Although the colors of flames may not be as vivid to them, the flickering and brightness of fire can capture their attention.
 The unpredictable nature of flames could trigger their innate hunting instincts, making fire an intriguing phenomenon for cats to observe.

 Can Cats Sense Fire?